-What content management systems are Universities and other Higher Education institutions in the UK use?
+What content management systems (CMS) do Universities use?
 Here are some examples.

 Yesterday, an Enterprise Content Management (ECM) vendor OpenText announced an agreement to acquire HP TeamSite, a web content management (WCM) platform, previously known as Interwoven TeamSite and Autonomy TeamSite.
 As part of this acquisition, OpenText also acquires other customer experience tools: HP MediaBin (digital asset management solution), HP Qfiniti (contact center management tool), HP Explore (analytics), HP Aurasma (augmented reality tool), and HP Optimost (A/B testing).
 The transaction purchase price is quoted to be approximately $170 million.

 In the WCM space, acquisitions are common — over one-third of all leading WCM platforms are the result of previous acquisitions.
 The telltale sign of the OpenText + HP TeamSite acquisition came late in 2015 when HP made the decision to reside the Interwoven/Autonomy assets under HP Inc and not HP Enterprise (451 subscription required, h/t Matt Mullen).